 Further, the Bank has a Board approved liquidity stress testing framework, as per which the Bank gauges its liquidity position under a range of stress scenarios.
-These scenarios cover Bank specific, market-wide and combined stress situations and combined scenarios (bank specific and market wide) have been designed for domestic and overseas operations of the Bank.
+These scenarios cover Bank specific, market-wide and combined stress situations for domestic and overseas operations of the Bank.
 The potential impact on the Bank's financial position for meeting the stress outflows under these scenarios is measured and is subject to a stress tolerance limit specified by the Board.
 Further, the liquidity stress testing is also carried out for a protracted period of 3 months for domestic and overseas operations of the Bank.
 The results of liquidity stress testing are reported to ALCO on a monthly basis.